wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 2. For each microservice in your application:

-    1. Choose a Wavefront observability SDK to set up, and click the link to its `README` file.
+    1. Choose the Wavefront observability SDK you want to set up, and click the link to its `README` file.
 The SDKs are listed by programming language:
           * [Java SDKs](#java-observability-sdks)
           * [C# SDKs](#netc-observability-sdks)
     3. Follow the setup steps in the `README` file.
 If a `README` file offers Custom Setup steps, choose those.